jh-mipc/radifox/README.md

 Outputs are structured the same way.
 The `<parameter-key>`s and `<parameter-value>`s are the key-value pairs of the parameters passed to the processing module (that are not files).
 The `<command-string>` is the exact command string that was used to run the processing module.

+### Automatic Logging
+The auto-provenance system also includes automatic logging during execution.
+This is done by setting up a `logging` handler that writes to the `logs` directory in the session directory.
+This handler is set up by default to log all messages to the `logs/<module-name>/<first-input-filename>-info.log` file.
+This can be adjusted to `logs/<module-name>-info.log` by setting `log_uses_filename` to `False` in the `ProcessingModule` subclass.
+Currently, there is support for `INFO`, `WARNING` and `ERROR` level messages.
+They can be accessed at any point in the `run` method by calling `logging.info(message)` (or `warning` or `error`).
+You must import `logging` at the top of the file to use this feature.
+If there are warnings or errors produced during execution, they will be written to additional log files (`-warning.log` and `-error.log`) for easy viewing.
+There is currently no support for `DEBUG` level messages, but that is planned for the future.

+### Automatic QA Images
+The auto-provenance system also includes automatic generation of QA images from outputs.
+Any output that is returned from the `run` method will have a QA image generated automatically, if it is a NIfTI file (ends in `.nii.gz`).

 ## Quality Assurance
 The web-based quality assurance system is a system for viewing images and recording QA results.